-It is already published my new paper, in collaboration with Geissy Lima-Araújo, Dráulio Araújo and Bernardete Sousa, where we evaluated the role of trait mindfulness in measures of stress and affect in a non-meditators sample of university students, as well as assessed the effects of a brief (3 days, 30 minutes a day) mindfulness intervention compared to an active control (coloring pictures).
+It is already published my new paper, in collaboration with Geissy Lima-Araújo, Dráulio Araújo and Bernardete Sousa, where we investigated the role of trait mindfulness on stress and affect measures in a sample of university students without previous experience with meditation.
+In addition, we also assessed the effects of a brief (3 days, 30 minutes a day) mindfulness intervention compared to an active control (colouring pictures).

 Our main results are:

-• Higher trait mindfulness level buffers anxiety and stress measures
+• Higher trait mindfulness level buffered anxiety and stress measures

-• A decrease in perceived stress and anxiety state, and an increase in state mindfulness, are found only for mindfulness group
+• A decrease in perceived stress and state anxiety, and an increase in state mindfulness, were found only for the mindfulness group

 • Negative affect and cortisol decreased for both mindfulness and control groups

-• Anxiety response to brief mindfulness intervention depends of mindfulness trait
+• Anxiety response to brief mindfulness intervention depends on trait mindfulness